hazourahh/hazourahh.github.io/_projects/6_project.md

 ---
 layout: page
 title: Systems for AI Data Quality in Finance
-description: The impact of data errors on the output of AI models is difficult to anticipate and measure, and these errors can negatively impact regulatory compliance.
-Therefore, this project aims to enable non-technical users to validate and increase the quality of their data.
+description: This project aims to enable non-technical users to validate and increase the quality of their data.
 For that, these users should be able to express data quality rules in natural language.
 We will design a data driven approach to leverage such rules to assist a domain expert to finetune data quality rules and “stress test” downstream AI models.
 This project favors a strong data engineering background combined with an interest to engage with European regulation applicable to financial data.
 redirect: https://www.uva.nl/en/research/research-at-the-uva/artificial-intelligence/ai4fintech/ai-for-fin-tech.html#Systems-for-AI-Data-Quality-in-Finance
-img: assets/img/cardinality.png
+img: assets/img/AI-act.jpg
 importance: 5
 category: Active
 ---